bixbydevelopers/capsule-sample-space-resorts/README.md

 #### Inner "Change Order" Queries (Continuations to change the Order)

-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:MakeReservation continuation:MakeReservation`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:CommitOrder continuation:CommitOrder`.
 For example:

 - Pick a different habitat pod